agh-glk/fcs/docs/source/manager/views.rst

    .. note:: View accessible for logged in users only.

    :param django.http.HttpRequest request: The request object used to generate the response.
-   :return: HTML code of the page.
+   :return: redirect to :py:func:`list_tasks` if request HTTP method is POST and form with new task's details is valid, view HTML code otherwise.
-   :rtype: django.http.HttpResponse
+   :rtype: django.http.HttpResponseRedirect or django.http.HttpResponse

 .. py:function:: show_task(request, task_id)